Roy Olmstead: KFQX radio

 In early October 1924, Roy and Elise Olmstead started radio station KFQX, with the assistance of inventor Al Hubbard.
 Studios were built in the Smith Tower, but were seldom used.
 For the most part, Elise ran the station.
 Typical of stations of the time, it had a variety format.
 The most popular program was "Aunt Vivian," where Mrs. Olmstead as "Aunt Vivian" read bedtime stories for children, beginning at 7:15 at night.
-This led to a popular legend that Elise inserted coded language into her stories as signals for her husband's bootlegging network.
+This led to a popular legend that Elise inserted coded language into her stories as signals for her husband's bootlegging network, for example pick up and drop-off locations.
 Elise was broadcasting from her home as usual on November 17, 1924, when the home was raided by government agents and KFQX was put off the air.

-After the raid the station was leased to Birt Fisher, who changed the call letters to KTCL.
+After the raid, the station was leased to Birt Fisher, who changed the call letters to KTCL.
 After Olmstead's liquor trial ended, he sold the station to Vincent Kraft who changed the call sign to KXA and moved the frequency from 570 to 770.
+The radio station later became an ABC affiliate.